bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 6. I have changed values like `x` and `y` into more descriptive names so you do not lose track of variables.

 7. I have added a generic recursive approach to dfs.
-One thing to note is that the recursive function has to receive `visited` as an argument so that it can keep track of what has been visited as it loops onto itself.
+One thing to note is that the recursive function has to receive `visited` as a parameter so that it can keep track of what has been visited as it loops onto itself.